 December 17, 2012; Source: CNBC

 Taxpayers who itemize deductions on their income tax returns can deduct most contributions they make to charitable organizations.
 One significant exception is the “gift of services,” including volunteer time.
-It’s not uncommon for volunteers, including board members of nonprofit organizations, to ask why their time can’t be treated as a deductible contribution.
+It’s not uncommon for volunteers, including board members of nonprofit organizations, to ask why their time spent volunteering can’t be treated as a deductible contribution.
 John Carney of CNBC attempts to explain the issue and gets closer than most people, but it still misses the mark for some volunteers.

 Carney’s explanation is that volunteering reduces one’s income because the volunteer is volunteering instead of working.
 Reducing one’s income reduces one’s tax bill, so the volunteer gets the benefit of lower taxes by not making money while volunteering.
 This assumes one makes money by working.
 Most pre-retirement adult people do.
 However, this explanation also assumes that one’s income is tied to the hours one works.
 This is often not true, especially for people who itemize deductions.
 Retirees, people who work for a salary, people with significant investment income, and people whose employers provide paid time for volunteering might be less than satisfied with this explanation.